 I, Lindsey, ended up being sick one morning/afternoon so Keith took over duty as a tour guide.
 Cayla stayed back at the house with me that day in case I needed her.

 Keith took Chris, Cindy, and Cara for a drive west of our house.
 They drove out to the Pony Express Parkway trailhead where there is also a lot of BLM land.
 This area is managed by the Bureau of Land Management, so much of it can be used for recreation like camping, off-roading, etc. It’s not too far from where we live, yet it feels pretty remote so it’s a great contrast to the suburbs of Salt Lake City.

 On the way back, they got a view of Mount Timpanogos from across Utah Lake in the opposite direction in which we typically face.
 It’s another impressive grand view of the Wasatch Mountains.
 Keith also took them to a campground we found last year when we drove around the lake.

 Luckily I was feeling better by the time they got back and went on with our regularly scheduled activity of Luminaria.

-Keith and I had been to Luminaria a couple years ago when this amazing Christmas light display first opened at Thanksgiving Point.
-We were so impressed with the themed lights that we hoped someone would visit us at Christmas so we could share it with them.
+Keith and I had been to Luminaria a couple of years ago when this amazing Christmas light display first opened at Thanksgiving Point.
+We were so impressed with the themed lights that we hoped someone would visit us at Christmas so we could share them with them.

 The Moore’s had already experienced quite a lot of our area at Christmas by now and we had one more full day of skiing planned, plus a half-day of relaxing before they had to make the drive back to Las Vegas for their flight to Cincinnati.
 Check back next week as we visit Powder Mountain, where Keith was injured last year!